What is it, and why is it important?

 Those that ruthlessly copied each other would die in growth as they had to go head-to-head with the big players to disrupt the market.
 It became a race to the bottom and commoditization of many markets.
 You could choose from 1000 different website building tools, 100 of music streaming sites, and tens of thousands of social platforms and viral media sites.

 Progressing into the 2010s, things changed.
 Book after book from “The Lean Startup” to “Blue Ocean Strategy” and numerous podcasts would embed concepts of differentiation, uniqueness, adaptability, and agility.
 The challenge is that you finish with a lot of theory (and a lot of homework).
 The overarching message from all this theory is formed into one concept.

 People are so desperate for a real solution, that you now find services like Mint that have 14,000 buyers appear in the pipeline while they were still building the first release.
-Other great software like Parlor (teamparlor.com), ProductBoard (productboard.com), Close.io (close.io), EnjoyHQ (enjoyhq.com), or Sunrise Calendar (now acquired) answers the needs of users very clearly.
+Other great software like Parlor (teamparlor.com), ProductBoard (productboard.com), Close.io (close.io), or EnjoyHQ (enjoyhq.com) answers the needs of users very clearly.
 Since they understand it so well, they can operate in hyper-competitive markets with great success.

 Learning the evolution that the market leaders have taken can demonstrate markets, opportunities, and language that you need to be aware of.

 To do this, first, take a look at your competitor’s website.
 What language are they using?
 How are they positioning their product?
 Take those as notes.
 If you want to create a product that delivers DVDs and BluRays right to someone’s door, then it may make sense to look at how Netflix positions itself, and then back to its history.